 This project was initiated in late 2017 and is supported by Dr. Schrodi’s MCRI grant (I am a Co-Investigator).
 We planned to map genes predisposing individuals to conditions including iron overload disorders, obesity, type 2 diabtetes, rheumatoid arthritis, psoriatic arthritis, multiple sclerosis, premature myocardial infraction, and obsessive compulsive disorder using a novel approach to gene-based recessive diplotype analysis based on 20,000 exome-chip data.
 Standard analyses applied in GWAS are well-designed to detect additive effects.
 However, the power for standard GWAS analyses to identify effects from recessive diplotypes is not typically high.
 With this approach applied to iron overload, a strong association signal was identified between the fibroblast growth factor-encoding gene, FGF6, and hemochromatosis in the central Wisconsin population.
 As shown above, this work was published in Blood, 2019.
 Currently, I am working on a manuscript describing the remaining significant findings in the context of type 2 diabetes (MTNR1B and KIF2C), obesity (SPTBN5) and rheumatoid athritis (FSTL1).
 I have completed all the bioinformatics, molecular function prediction analysis , molecular and celluar validation plans.
 Working together with my collabortors, I have received some exciting biological validation resulting from knock-down and up-regulation experients.
 Finally, I am working on the bioinformatics manuscript of ”R Packge for Compound Heterozygote Scanning to Identify Novel Disease Genes based on Exome-wide Genotype Data” which is near completion and is targeting submission to Bioinformatics.

 DNA Hypermethylation Mediated Epigenetic Silenced Diagnostic and Prognostic Biomarkers in Human Cancers.
 This project started in early 2017 as a collaboration with Dr. Steven Schrodi and Dr. Minghua Wang.
 Leveraging my well-trained bioinformatics and data-mining skills, I have conducted a systematic analysis integrating well-known public data including the TCGA project, ENCODE project, Blueprint Epigenome project, Roadmap project, GTEx project (eQTL), 1000 Genome project, gnomAD dataset, and UK-biobank dataset to identify the most interesting differential DNA methylaiton regions using the ’differential DNA methylation region identification algorithm’ (fDMRI) for human cancers.
 I applied this method and identified ~50 fDMR for esophageal cancer (ESCC) and cholangiocarcinoma.
 These regions are likely to have high utility for use as novel diagnostic and prognostic cancer biomakers.
 Currently, biological validation has demonstrated that our method identifies novel interactions between DNA methylation and other genomic functional elements.
 For example, we found epigenetic silencing of ZNF132 mediated by methylation-sensitive Sp1 binding promotes cancer progression in ESCC.
 Results were published in Cell Death & Disease in 2018.
-We will be continue to validate the remaining fDMRs and discover the mechanisms surrounding these epigenetic factors in cancers.
+We will continue to validate the remaining fDMRs and discover the mechanisms surrounding these epigenetic factors in cancers.

 Proposed Research Program